About Us

 NODC empowers the North Olympic Peninsula to pursue and invest in its own economic and environmental destiny through:

-• Support for economic development in key sectors such as farm and food, forestry, and the marine trades
+• Support for economic development in key sectors such as farm and food, forest products, marine trades, and the innovation economy

 Our Vision & Mission